 A Pinch of Cinnamon

-Carole and Liz met Cinnamon about 13 years ago in 2008.
+Carole and Liz met Cinnamon in 2008.
 He was a resident of a farm that they had their horses boarded at the time.
 He was the farm owner's horse and he did not know much at all.
 He knew how to have a person on his back but that was about it.
 Carole decided to take on the challenge of training Cinnamon to be rideable and to be safe (because he was not).
-They never would have guessed that he would turn into the superstar lesson horse that he is now.
-He is known as "the mascot" of Fleetwood and has won the hearts of everyone that has ridden him.
-He has brought his students to many blue ribbons in the mini stirrups and the pleasure division for quite a few seasons.
+They never would have guessed that he would turn into the superstar lesson horse that he was.
+He was known as "the mascot" of Fleetwood and has won the hearts of everyone that has ridden him.
+He had brought his students to many blue ribbons in the mini stirrups and the pleasure division for quite a few seasons.
 A few years ago, however, Cinnamon came up lame in his back leg out of nowhere.
 They gave it some time but he was just not healing.
 Carole and Liz decided to call the vet.
 It turned out that Cinnamon tore a suspensory ligament and would have to stay on stall rest for about a year.
 Finally, the year went by, and just when they were getting him back in shape, he went and hurt himself again.
 This time they brought him directly to the New Jersey Equine Clinic to get a thorough exam done of his leg.
 They assumed he had re-torn the same spot of his suspensory ligament but it turned out that he did tear his suspensory ligament...but in a different spot.
-So he was out for yet another year and, only recently, he is getting back into the program.
-He is the perfect candidate for horsemanship lessons, clinics, and camps as he could stand on cross ties all day and the kids can hang off of his neck without him caring.
-This guy is the complete package and he is absolutely irreplaceable in the hearts of all of his students.
+So he was out for yet another year.
+He was the perfect candidate for horsemanship lessons, clinics, and camps as he could stand on cross ties all day and the kids could hang off of his neck without him caring.
+This guy was the complete package and he was absolutely irreplaceable in the hearts of all of his students.
 Sadly in the spring of 2022, Cinnamon became suddenly ill.

 “Into the final furlong… Mywifenosevrything!
 Thewifedoesntknow!
 They're 1-2!
 Of course they are!
 Mywifenosevrything in front, to the outside, Thewifedoesntknow!
 Mywifenosevrything!
 Thewifedoesntknow!
 Mywifenosevrything!
 More than Thewifedoesntknow!”